aleeric/CSR-Generator-for-Splunk/README.md

 ## Overview

-**CSR Generator** is a Splunk app that allows users to generate a Certificate Signing Request (CSR) and a password-protected private key directly from a simple dashboard UI inside Splunk.
+**CSR Generator** is a Splunk app that allows users to generate a Certificate Signing Request (CSR) and a private key directly from a simple dashboard UI inside Splunk.

 The app leverages the OpenSSL binary bundled with Splunk (`splunk cmd openssl`) and is fully compatible with **Windows and Linux environments**.